 Sociology and Anthropology Department

 Fields: Social Disruption/Dislocation; Social Suffering; Agrarianism, the Post-Pastoral, & Food Geographies; The Environmental Precariat; Critical Race Studies; Political Ecology; Urban Marginality; Social Justice; Culture & Cognition; Symbolic Interaction

 Daina Cheyenne Harvey earned a B.B.A (Finance) and a Double B.A.
 (Philosophy and Economics) from the University of Texas-Austin, a M.A.
 (Sociology) from the University of Houston, and a Ph.D.
 (Sociology) from Rutgers University.
-He is the author of over 20 articles and book chapters.
-Recently his work has been featured in the following journals: Sociological Forum, Symbolic Interaction, Humanity & Society, Landscape and Urban Planning, and Local Environment.
-He is currently the editor of Humanity & Society.
+He is the author of over 50 articles, chapters, and reviews, and recently the co-editor of Beer Places: The Microgeographies of Craft Beer.